-• If a coach challenges a play, the replay official must know what is being challenged.
+- If a coach challenges a play, the replay official must know what is being challenged.
 Obtain that information from the referee.
-Even if the coach is challenging a specific component of the play, ensure during the review process that replay looks at all reviewable aspects of the play.

-- When reporting the results of a coach's challenge, replay must let the referee know if the coach loses the challenge and is charged with a timeout.
-A team will not be charged with a timeout if the coach's challenge results in the ruling on the field being overturned (Rule 12-5-1-b-2). - A coach should not be forced to use a challenge on a significant play that cannot be confirmed by the replay official.
-It is a reasonable expectation that a coach should not win a challenge on a significant play. - A coach cannot challenge a ball location that does not involve the line to gain or the goal line.
-When it does involve the line to gain or the goal line, replay should move the ball to the adjusted spot.
+Even if the coach is challenging a specific component of the play, ensure during the review process that replay looks at all reviewable aspects of the play. - When reporting the results of a coach's challenge, replay must let the referee know if the coach loses the challenge and is charged with a timeout.
+A team will not be charged with a timeout if the coach's challenge results in the ruling on the field being overturned (Rule 12-5-1-b-2). - A coach should not be forced to use a challenge on a significant play that cannot be upheld by the replay official.
+It is a reasonable expectation that a coach should not win a challenge on a significant play. - A coach cannot challenge a spot that does not involve the line to gain or the goal line.
+A coach may challenge that a runner stepped out of bounds or was down prior to being allowed to advance.
+When the challenge does involve the line to gain or the goal line and the spot is incorrect, replay should move the ball to the correct spot.
 A coach loses the challenge regarding line to gain unless the down is changed.
 A coach does not lose a challenge if any reviewable aspect of the play is overturned, regardless of what was challenged. - If a coach challenges a play that is not reviewable, he loses his timeout but not the challenge. - A coach must initiate the challenge by calling timeout.
-He cannot challenge unless he has a timeout remaining.
+He cannot challenge unless he has a timeout remaining. - If a coach challenge is unsuccessful, the timeout is charged and the game clock will start on the snap.